yeokm1/distance-machine-locker/README.md

 # Distance Machine Locker

 A system that locks your computer the moment you move away from it.
 An Arduino-based hardware senses how far are you away from the computer and reports it to a host app on your machine.
-When a set threshold has been reached, the
+When a set threshold has been reached, the machine is locked.

 Only Mac OS is supported at this time.